radian-software/straight.el/README.md

   you can use the `fetch-from-upstream` method to operate on the upstream instead.
 The allowed keywords are `:repo`, `:host`, `:branch`, and `:remote`.
+* `:depth`: either the symbol `full` or an integer.
+If `full`, then the repository is cloned with its whole history.
+If an integer `N`, then the repository is cloned with the option `--depth N`, unless a commit is specified (e.g. by version lockfiles).
+The default value is `full`.

 This section tells you how the `git` backend, specifically, implements the version-control backend API: